This-Is-Prince/agent-other-sdks/docs/debridge.md

 Description: Retrieve information about tokens on various chains.

 Example prompts:
-- "Show me information about USDC on Ethereum"
+- "Show me information about USDC on Base"
-- "What's the contract address of WETH on Base?"
+- "What's the contract address of WETH on Polygon?"
-- "Get token details for USDT on Polygon"
+- "Get token details for USDT on BNB Chain"
-- "Show me USDC information across all supported chains"
+- "Show me LINK information across all supported chains"
-- "What are the decimals for DAI on Arbitrum?"
+- "What are the decimals for DAI on Base?"

 ### Get Supported Chains